James Hargreaves invented Spinning Jenny in 1764.

 If you weren’t in the textile industry at this time, maybe you had some “extra” years to prepare before your line of work became industrialised.
 Some used those years to prepare and to invest, others didn’t.
 They just couldn’t bring themselves to accept the inevitable.

-Two questions for you, dear reader, to meditate on as I stitch this thought together:
+Two questions for you, dear reader and fellow PR professional, to meditate on as I stitch this thought together:

 1. Imagine yourself being in business in the early days of the industrial revolution and someone came by and described the Spinning Jenny to you.
 How would you react?
 What actions would you take?

-2. Despite being such a disruptive invention, you’ll have to go to a museum to find a Spinning Jenny.
-It was a disruptive invention, but like Facebook, it was still just a tool.
-What will the world look like when your digital tools are a thousand times more efficient than Facebook is today?
+2. Despite being such a disruptive invention, you’ll have to go to a museum to find a Spinning Jenny now.
+What will the world look like when your digital tools are a thousand times more potent than Facebook is today?

-Now, go be smart about your Facebook — and business! — strategy.
+Now, go be smart about your Facebook strategy.